Terephthalate 1,2-dioxygenase

-The 4 substrates of this enzyme are terephthalate, NADH, H^{+}, and O_{2}, whereas its two products are (1R,6S)-dihydroxycyclohexa-2,4-diene-1,4-dicarboxylate and NAD^{+}.
+The four substrates of this enzyme are terephthalic acid, reduced nicotinamide adenine dinucleotide (NADH), oxygen, and a proton.
+Its products are (3S,4R)-3,4-dihydroxycyclohexa-1,5-diene-1,4-dicarboxylic acid and NAD^{+}.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of two atoms o oxygen into the other donor.
+This enzyme is an oxidoreductase that uses molecular oxygen as oxidant and incorporates both its atoms into the starting material.
 The systematic name of this enzyme class is benzene-1,4-dicarboxylate,NADH:oxygen oxidoreductase (1,2-hydroxylating).
 Other names in common use include benzene-1,4-dicarboxylate 1,2-dioxygenase, and 1,4-dicarboxybenzoate 1,2-dioxygenase.
-This enzyme participates in 2,4-dichlorobenzoate degradation.
+It is a Rieske protein containing an iron–sulfur cluster and participates in the metabolism of terephthalic acid.